 From the 1870s northern Māori petitioned the colony’s government on matters such as settlers encroaching on their land and fishing grounds.
 In 1882 Hirini Taiwhanga led an appeal to the British government.
 In the 1890s northern Māori spearheaded moves to set up a pan-tribal Māori parliament.
 Fair government, anticipated by Māori as a benefit of European settlement, had not emerged in the north.

 Northland developed as a source of produce and raw materials for commercial Auckland.
 To promote settlement the Auckland provincial government offered each settler 40 acres (16 hectares), with additional acres for family members.
 Grants of land were also made under later schemes.

 Sometimes the grants were taken up by groups wanting to form settlements with a special character.
 Arriving from 1854, some 800 Scottish settlers from Nova Scotia flourished at Waipū.

 Jessie McKenzie of the Waipū settlement recalled her hardworking childhood: ‘At first I used to walk to Whangarei [40 kilometres] with butter or eggs for sale or barter.
 Then we bought a horse and that seemed too good to believe.
 But when, after a few years, we became the owners of a buggy, life seemed just too easy.’
 1

-Between 1862 and 1865 about 3,000 English immigrants sailed to New Zealand to establish Albertland, a nonconformist religious settlement on the Kaipara Harbour at Port Albert.
+Between 1862 and 1865 about 3,000 English immigrants sailed to New Zealand to establish Albertland, a nonconformist religious settlement at Port Albert on the Kaipara Harbour.
 The Albertlanders struggled, many moved on, and some who had intended to live at Port Albert decided that other settlements in the Auckland region were more attractive.

 Other small settler groups included one under the leadership of Thomas Ball that took up land at Mangōnui.